joe97tab/Luckfox-Pwn-PS4/README.md

 [Prepare Luckfox pico](https://wiki.luckfox.com/Luckfox-Pico/Download)

+For : Luckfox pico / mini a : use pico plus image.
-Use any FTP file manager, copy all files from /PPPwn/ to /home/PPPwn/.
+Use any FTP file manager such as MobaXterm, copy all files from /PPPwn/ to /home/PPPwn/.

 Install in terminal with this command :